rsolano/CarND-Vehicle-Detection-P5/README.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The trickiest part of the implementation for was figuring out the right combination of training parameters and detection technique that would consistently detect all cars in the test images with no false positives.
+Given the amount of experimentation -and time- it took to get it right I wonder if the parameter tunning techniques described in the lessons would have helped.
+I will be giving those a try at some point.

+As for potential improvements, in some instances the bounding boxes could have been more accurately defined around the shape of the vehicles.
+For my HOG sub-sampling window search implementation I would have liked to scan for varying scales but I didn't have much luck with that approach and had to cut my losses and move on.